dvsander/mdb-snippets/notes.md

 As data grows in a particular shard, so does the number of chunks.
 A well defined shard key should contribute to MongoDB evenly distributing data across the shards.

+Showing detailed balancing information of a collection:

+    db.people.getShardDistribution()

 The balancer process:

 - is responsible for evenly distributing chunks across the sharded cluster